A Voice for Faculty

 The faculty senate has 101 voting members.

-- 42 represent the College’s departments (at least one for each department with larger departments having proportionally more positions)
+- Forty-four represent the College’s departments (at least one for each department with larger departments having proportionally more positions)

-- Eight represent the College’s research/clinical centers (one for each center)
+- Nine represent the College’s research/clinical centers (one for each center)

 - Four represent the schools (one for each of the four schools)